Normiflo Side Effects

 Note: This page contains side effects data for the generic drug ardeparin.
-It is possible that some of the dosage forms listed on this page may not apply to the brand name Normiflo.
+It is possible that some of the dosage forms included below may not apply to the brand name Normiflo.

 For the Consumer

 Applies to ardeparin: subcutaneous injectable, subcutaneous solution

 Along with its needed effects, ardeparin (the active ingredient contained in Normiflo) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.